sgowrishetty/resume-checklist/README.md

 ## Template and Basics:

-- ✅ **Template Time:** Pick a snazzy resume template from [resumemaker.online](https://www.resumemaker.online/) or [this ATS-friendly one](https://www.indeed.com/career-advice/resumes-cover-letters/ats-resume-template).
+- ✅ **Template Time:** Pick an [Application Tracking System friendly template](https://assets.ctfassets.net/pdf29us7flmy/6NLdBCISS0n7kzd0UZQqVS/aa489033ab3d9d9a47cb845251dd481f/ATS_Resume_Template.docx).
 - ✅ **Contact Info:** Include your mobile digits and a professional email.
 Skip the pigeon post address.
-- ✅ **Tailor-Made Summary:** Match the summary to the job description.
-Keep it peppy and not too Shakespearean.
+- ✅ **Tailor-Made Summary:** Align your summary with the job description.
+Write a mini-biography without sounding like a Shakespearean tragedy.
+Keep it peppy!
 - ✅ **One Page Wonder:** Keep it short and sweet.
 Your resume should be like a good joke – impactful and under one page.
-- ✅ **Keyword Couture:** Sprinkle in job description keywords for ATS friendliness.
+- ✅ **Keyword Couture:** Sprinkle in some job description keywords to make your resume play nice with the ATS.
+Yes, the robots are watching!
-- ✅ **Company Charm:** Name-drop the company you're applying to.
-It's like whispering sweet nothings but for your resume.
+- ✅ **Company Charm:** Mention the company you're applying to.
+It's like whispering sweet nothings for your resume.
 - ✅ **Lead with a Bang:** Your first resume item should scream, "I'm what you're looking for!"
 Set the tone!
 - ✅ **Title Triumph:** Make your experience titles pop with value.
 - ✅ **Link it Up:** Got an online presence?
 Slap that LinkedIn link on there.
 It's like a virtual handshake before the interview.
-- ✅ **Pronoun Patrol:** "I" is out; let your achievements do the talking.
+- ✅ **Pronoun Patrol:** Avoid "I"; let your achievements do the talking.
-- ✅ **Buzzword Block:** Skip the buzzwords.
+- ✅ **Buzzword Block:** Buzzwords are so last season.
 Let your achievements speak louder than clichés.

-## Tech Tools for Job Seekers:
+- ✅ **Resume Word Limit Waltz:** Keep your resume between 400-600 words.
+- ✅ **Soft Skills Salsa:** Highlight your soft skills – the graceful moves in your professional dance routine.
+- ✅ **Font Finesse:** ATS bots are a bit traditional, so stick to classic fonts.
+- ✅ **Font Size Foxtrot:** Keep the size in the 10-12 range.
+No magnifying glasses needed.

-- ✅ **Text File Test:** Export the resume text to a .txt file.
+- ✅ **Text File Test:** Export the resume text to a .txt file; check for weird characters and symbols.
 No robo-confusion allowed.
-- ✅ **Font Finesse:** Stick to classic fonts for ATS friendliness.
+- ✅ **Verb Verve:** Power up with action words.
+Be the superhero your resume deserves!
+- ✅ **Quantify Quest:** Measure everything in impact.
+Quantify achievements but don't turn it into a math class.
+No one wants resume calculus.
+- ✅ **Skillful Showdown:** Showcase only the skills that are the heroes of the job description.
+Leave the extras in the Batcave.
+- ✅ **Section Selection:** Keep only the impressive sections – Experience, Projects, Education, and Technical Skills.
+It's a resume, not a novel.
+- ✅ **Customize Customize Customize:** Customize for each job, like you're writing a different love letter each time.
+PRO TIP: If you are into LATEX use this [tool](https://www.linkedin.com/pulse/create-perfect-resume-each-application-using-latex-git-john-rodgers-zbh9f/) from John for easy customization.
+- ✅ **Typo Tango:** Proofread like your English teacher is watching.
+Typos are like spinach in your teeth during a date.
-- ✅ **Simplicity Samba:** Keep formatting simple.
-The smoother, the better.
+- ✅ **In Summary:** Be the modern minimalist!

 ## Showcasing Your Brilliance:

 - ✅ **Certifications:** If you're certified, brag a bit.
 Professional certificates, not "World's Best Dancer."
-- ✅ **Contact Info Clarity:** Make it easy for recruiters.
-No magnifying glasses needed.
-- ✅ **Work Experience:** Your career journey—chronologically, not a time-travel adventure.
+- ✅ **Work Experience Waltz:** Your career journey—chronologically, not a time-travel adventure.
-- ✅ **Education:** Throw in academic details.
+- ✅ **Education Elegance:** Include academic details.
 No need for a dissertation on kindergarten achievements.

 ## Networking and Communication Mambo: